glowkeeper/glowkeeper.github.io/src/content/writing/stories/change.md

 When the aeroplane began its descent, Harry was sorry the flight had passed so quickly.

-Beyond passport control, the final city awaited him.
+Beyond passport control, Raphael’s city awaited him.

 Harry checked Raphael’s address and set off on foot.
 On the way, he passed a hatter’s shop.
 A black bowler hat in the window caught his attention, and a display of walking sticks stood inside the door.